-Renters face a frustrating paradox: wanting to create a home that reflects their personality while navigating lease restrictions, bland builder-grade finishes, and the temporary nature of renting.
+Renters face a real tension: wanting to create a home that reflects their personality while dealing with lease restrictions, bland builder-grade finishes, and the knowledge that any permanent change risks the security deposit.

 With 35% of U.S. households now renting and 65% planning to stay in their current rental for three years or more, the desire to personalize rental spaces has never been stronger.